ImaginateSolutions/woo-addon-uploads/readme.txt

 == Changelog ==

+= 1.4.0 (13.08.2020) =
+* Fix - issue where file was getting uploaded to other products as well where the user had not uploaded any file.
+* Dev - Added filter to allow only specific products where files can be uploaded.
+* Dev - Added compatibility with WooCommerce 4.3

 = 1.3.0 (13.06.2020) =
 * Dev - Added pot files for translations
 * Dev - Added compatibility with WooCommerce 4.2